No matter what painting you want to do, it requires canvas or special oil painting paper that one of our colleagues here keeps using.

 So my choice is cotton.
 Double primed with gesso.
 But not with the staff they do it in Russia even for expensive linen canvas.
 You cannot paint on it.
 Period.

 Also I got to know and I truly hope no one will go through this struggle that primer which is not proper gesso pulls the oil from the paint and paint layer becomes dull and nothing, I repeat, nothing could fix it for canvas I bought from local stores here.
 This is dangerous in long term, as oil goes from the paint to the textile and linseed oil that serves as glue is gone, the paint will fall off the canvas.
 Anther problem when oil seeps to the back side of the canvas it promotes mold there.
+Below is example of oil spots and even eaten by solvent primer on the bad quality canvas.

 So, after all my circles of hell I found one brand of reasonable price 4 dollars per same size, made of cotton.
 Double primed canvas.
 But made in China.
 I am going to use only them while I am deciding to become a famous artist.